Difference Between JEE Main And JEE Advanced – Check Here

 For JEE Main, there is no prescribed percentage to appear in the examination.
-But for admission to the NITs, IIITs & CFTIs, candidates must score minimum 75% marks (65% for SC/ST students) in the qualifying exam or must be in top 20 percentile in class 12th examination conducted by respective boards.
-Candidates, those passing in 12th exams in 2018 or 2019 are only eligible to apply for this exam.
+But for admission to the NITs, IIITs & CFTIs, candidates must score minimum 75% marks (65% for SC/ ST students) in the qualifying exam or must be in top 20 percentile in class 12th examination conducted by respective boards.
+Candidates, those passing in 12th exams in the year 2021, 2022 or appearing in 2023 are only eligible to apply for this exam.

 Number of Attempts:

 Students can apply for the JEE Mains exams for any number of times as there is no attempt limit, but for JEE Advanced, students can apply for maximum of two times in two consecutive years.